Heterogeneous Interaction Network Analysis (HINA): A New Learning Analytics Approach for Modelling, Analyzing, and Visualizing Complex Interactions in Learning Processes: Methods

 The quantity measure $Q_i$ for node $i\in V_1$ quantifies $i$'s overall interaction propensity, calculated as the normalized sum of interaction weights between node $i$ and all nodes in $V_2$.
 Formally, for total network weight $W = \sum_{i\in V_1}\sum_{j\in V_2}w_{ij}$, the quantity measure is defined as

 This measure can be further normalized within specific subgroups $g\subseteq V_1$ using $W_g = \sum_{i\in g}\sum_{j\in V_2}w_{ij}$ to yield

 While quantity captures engagement volume, it does not characterize how heterogeneous interactions are distributed across different nodes $j\in V_2$.
-The diversity measure $D_i$ addresses this by quantifying the heterogeneity of interaction patterns using a normalized variant of the Shannon entropy, given by
+Following the axiomatic approach to network diversity described by \citep{morales2021measuring}, the diversity measure $D_i$ addresses this by quantifying the heterogeneity of interaction patterns using a normalized variant of the Shannon entropy \citep{shannon1948mathematical}, given by

 where $N_2 = \vert V_2\vert $ and $s_i = WQ_i = \sum_{j\in V_2}w_{ij}$ is node $i$'s total (unnormalized) interaction strength.
 We use the shorthand $\log \equiv \log_2$, although it does not actually make a difference which base is used due to the normalization.
 The diversity measure ranges from $D_i=0$ (all of $i$'s interactions concentrate on a single node $j\in V_2$) to $D_i=1$ ($i$'s interactions are uniformly distributed across all available nodes in $V_2$).